yoga-poses-for-anti-aging

 • Start on your hands and knees.

-• Lift your hips up towards the ceiling, straightening your legs and forming an inverted V-shape.
+• Press your hips toward the ceiling and straightening both legs to create an inverted V-shape.

-• Keep your hands shoulder-width apart and your feet hip-width apart.
+• With your hands shoulder-width apart, and your feet hip-width apart.

-• Press your heels towards the ground and relax your head between your arms.
+• Push your heels toward the ground and rest your head between your arms.

 Benefits: